eigenraven/qcp-project/README.md

   - Mandatory header: `qubits` or `sparsequbits`.
 Takes a single argument, the number of qubits.
   - Optional header (default 1024): `shots`.
 Takes a single argument, the number of shots.
+  - Optional header (default 0.0): `noise`.
+Takes a single argument, the probability of decay to |0> per qubit per operation.
+Any value >0 significantly decreases performance.
   - Unary gates: `id/nop`, `x`, `y`, `z`, `h`
   - Binary gates: `cnot`, `cy`, `cz`, `swap`
-  - Ternary gates: `ccnot/toffoli`
+  - Ternary gates: `ccnot/Toffoli`
-  - Operators: none yet implemented

 We assume that at the very end all quantum registers are measured.
 The resulting vector returned contains the fraction of times the result was returned.